 The Moree location was chosen for its high-quality solar resources and proximity to the electricity grid.

-ARENA has provided $101.7 million to support the construction and operation of the 56MW solar power plant by Moree Solar Farm Pty Ltd, a subsidiary of leading worldwide solar company, FRV.
+ARENA provided $101.7 million to support the construction and operation of the 56MW solar power plant by Moree Solar Farm Pty Ltd, a subsidiary of leading worldwide solar company, Fotowatio Renewable Ventures (FRV).

 The total value of the project is approximately $164 million.

-One of the project’s main aims is to demonstrate that large-scale solar power plants can be constructed and operated within Australia’s major electricity grids.
-As part of the project, a transparent business model will be developed that can be shared with and replicated by a broad range of market participants to ensure a competitive and sustainable base.
+One of the project’s main aims was to demonstrate that large-scale solar power plants could be constructed and operated within Australia’s major electricity grids.

-Another project objective is to encourage regional development by providing opportunities for direct employment during the construction phase, and indirectly through local service providers.
-Moree Solar Farm estimates around 100 construction jobs will be created, with around another 130 local jobs created to support the construction workforce.
-Approximately five permanent jobs will be created to run the plant once it is completed.
+Another objective was to encourage regional development by providing opportunities for direct employment during the construction phase, and indirectly through local service providers.
+Moree Solar Farm estimates around 150 construction jobs were created, with further local jobs created to support the construction workforce.
+Five permanent employees now run the plant.

-The solar farm will be located approximately 10km south of Moree in NSW, at a site that is considered an ideal location due to the intense levels of solar radiation experienced in the area and proximity to the national electricity grid.
+The solar farm is located approximately 10km south of Moree in NSW, at an ideal site with intense levels of solar radiation and proximity to the national electricity grid.

-Construction of the facility will take place over 2015-16 and, once complete, it will produce enough clean energy to supply around 15,000 homes.
+Construction of the facility took place over 2015-16 and now produces enough clean energy to supply around 15,000 homes.

-Once the solar farm has been fully commissioned, it is expected to have an operating life of 30 years and generate approximately 4,000 GWh over that time.
+The solar farm is expected to have an operating life of 30 years and generate approximately 4,000 GWh over that time.